 Skateboard runs freely and faster on a slope.
 Once your kid is comfortable with the board’s movement on a flat surface, make him/her feel some speed on a slope.
-However, we recommend beginning with holding their hands – it will be their first time to ride with such speed, they might not be able to bear the thrill and fall.
+However, we recommend beginning with holding their hands, it will be their first time riding with such speed, and they might not be able to bear the thrill and fall.
 Hold their hands and let them roll down the slope gently.

-After you find them getting comfortable with the speed and manage to stabilize the body on a moving board, let them skate freely and excite themselves with the thrilling sport.
+After you find them getting comfortable with the speed and managing to stabilize the body on a moving board, let them skate freely and excite themselves with the thrilling sport.

 Useful Tips for Parents to Teach Your Child How to Skateboard

-Regardless of your skateboarding experience as a parent, it is always useful to follow some tips to train your kid skateboarding.
+Regardless of your skateboarding experience as a parent, it is always useful to follow some tips to train your kid to skateboard.
 Here are a few suggestions that parents should always keep in mind while coaching their children to ride a board;

 - Always stay close to the child while he is on a board to monitor closely.
 Kids intend to overlook their limits and try to speed and perform stunts

 - Do not rush, learning to skateboard is a slow process, it requires dedication, persistence, and a lot of practice.
-There are days when children aren’t in a mood to learn something – choose another day
+There are days when children aren’t in the mood to learn something, choose another day

-- Provide your kids a skating environment.
-Let them have fun along with neighbor kids or friends to make sure they enjoy the sport – rather than just learning
+- Provide your kids with a skating environment.
+Let them have fun along with neighbor kids or friends to make sure they enjoy the sport, rather than just learning

 - Setting goals actually boosts the process and excitement of a kid.
 Draw up a chart for weekly training drills and follow it